 I think the elections proved the myopia of those saying that you can't do Democracy in the Middle East.
 The truth is Turkey, many Asian muslim nations, and now Afghanistan and Iraq are now democracies, with some thanks belonging to the U.S. and our policies.
 People that said it would never succeed said the same things about Russians, Asians, Africans and others.

+I’m flabbergasted that such stupidity is ever said, let alone how often I’ve heard it repeated.
+Even the ex-CNN director Eason Jordon made some moronic allegations that inferred as much.
 Here’s the fact: no country in the history of the world (and wars) has ever spent as much effort, or as much money, to avoid collateral damage and harming innocents as the United States.

 The NYT invented this idea that Halliburton is an “evil conspiracy” that George W and Dick Cheney conspired to pay off a company for cheating us, while ignoring the corruption of their favorite Presidents; FDR, Bill Clinton, Johnson, JFK, Nixon and so on.
 Their FakeNews claims lead to investigations, with no evidence of corruption or payoffs, yet the myth persists in the minds of their rubes (readers).